qutip/qutip/doc/guide/dynamics/dynamics-floquet.rst

 The QuTiP function :func:`qutip.floquet.flimesolve` implements the Floquet-Lindblad master equation.
 It calculates the dynamics of a system given its initial state, a time-dependent Hamiltonian, and a list of operators through which the system couples to its environment.
+More information on the Floquet-Lindblad master equation can be found at https://arxiv.org/abs/2410.18046

 The following example extends the example studied above, and uses :func:`qutip.floquet.flimesolve` to introduce dissipation into the calculation.